Menu Close

 Use Cases

-We will demonstrate the capability of the MISO observational system and its individual components to measure CO2 and CH4 concentrations in real-world situations.
-We will follow established protocols for this demonstration, and at every stage evaluate the performance of the MISO system against more established methods.
+We demonstrate the capability of the MISO observational system and its individual components to measure CO2 and CH4 concentrations in real-world situations.
+We follow established protocols for this demonstration, and at every stage evaluates the performance of the MISO system against more established methods.

 This includes the calibration and verification of the MISO platform in the laboratory, in the field with comparison to existing ambient measurement locations.
-Then, the observation platform will be deployed for real-world applications in wetland for greenhouse gas flux measurements, and in Arctic for greenhouse gas flux measurements and emissions hotspot characterization.
+Then, the observation platform has been deployed for real-world applications in wetland for greenhouse gas flux measurements, and in Arctic for greenhouse gas flux measurements and emissions hotspot characterization.

-Data processing and validation from the pilot will be a key challenge in evaluating the performance of the MISO sensors during the pilot deployments and will inform the data processing, post-processing, and integration to external partners and platforms.
+Data processing and validation from the pilot has been a key challenge in evaluating the performance of the MISO sensors during the pilot deployments and informs the data processing, post-processing, and integration to external partners and platforms.

 Contact Info